Carbonfreezer/connect-4-rust/readme.md

 </figure>

 ### Game End
-When the game concludes, the winning combination is highlighted on the board, and the result is displayed with an icon above.
+When the game concludes, the winning combination is highlighted on the board, and the result is displayed on the top.
 Click anywhere to return to the color selection screen for a new game.

 <figure>
     <img src="Images/GameOver.png" alt="Game over screen showing winning combination" width="300" height="300">